The Clubhouse

 3. Arnold Palmer's Bay Hill Club

-Arnold Palmer might have left his mark at St Augustine, but it’s Orlando’s Bay Hill Resort that is where the King used to live.
-With three beautifully manicured loops of nine, the PGA Tour venue – close to Orlando Airport – is a perfect base for an Orlando golf break, offering luxurious accommodation and a wonderfully relaxed atmosphere.
+Arnold Palmer might have left his mark at St Augustine, but it’s Orlando’s Bay Hill Resort that is where the King used to live, keeping it as a strong contender for Orlando's best golf courses.
+With three beautifully manicured loops of nine, the PGA Tour venue – close to Orlando Airport – is a perfect base for the Orlando golf trip, offering luxurious accommodations and a wonderfully relaxed atmosphere.

 Arnold Palmer Bay Hill Course, Arnold Palmer's Bay Hill